 He has also produced and directed three documentary films and was the creative producer for a recent Discovery Channel series.

 Michael DiGregorio has been honored with numerous awards from the government of Vietnam and its institutes.
 These include, among others, several distinguished service awards from the University of Social Sciences and Humanities in Ho Chi Minh City, the Ministry of Education and Training, the Vietnam Folk Culture Association, and the Ministry of Culture, Sports and Tourism, as well as the Bui Xuan Phai award from the Hanoi People’s Committee.

-Education: Michael DiGregorio holds a doctor of philosophy degree in Urban Planning from the University of California, Los Angeles, a master’s degree in Urban and Regional Planning from the University of Hawaii, a master’s degree in Southeast Asian Studies with a Major in Development Economics from Ohio University, and a bachelor’s degree in Theology from Central Bible College.
+Education: Michael DiGregorio holds a doctoral degree in Urban Planning from the University of California, Los Angeles, a master’s degree in Urban and Regional Planning from the University of Hawaii, a master’s degree in Southeast Asian Studies with a Major in Development Economics from Ohio University, and a bachelor’s degree in Theology from Central Bible College.

 Phone: +84 (4) 3943-3263